-Coal mine collapses in northern China, killing at least 19
+Coal mine collapses in northern China, killing at least 21

-BEIJING (AP) — At least 19 miners were killed when a coal mine collapsed in northern China, the government said Sunday.
+BEIJING (AP) — Twenty-one coal miners were killed when a mine collapsed in northern China, state media reported Sunday.

-Rescuers were looking for two miners who still are missing following the disaster Saturday in the northern city of Shenmu in Shaanxi province, the city government said in a statement.
+The disaster occurred Saturday in Shenmu in Shaanxi province in the heart of the country's coal-mining belt, according to state TV and the Xinhua News Agency.

-Another 66 miners were rescued, the statement said.
+Sixty-six other miners were rescued, the city government said in a statement.

 The number of fatalities reported in cave-ins, explosions and other disasters in Chinese coal mines has fallen sharply over the past decade but the industry still is the world's deadliest.